 Substitutes and ingredients:

 - Chicken thighs – use boneless, skinless chicken thighs in this recipe.
 The chicken thighs are really best for this recipe since they are less likely to dry out when cooking.
 With that being said, you could always use chicken breast, just know that thighs are more forgiving.
-If the chicken breast are really thick you may want to push the high pressure up to 15 minutes.
+If the chicken breast is really thick you may want to push the high pressure up to 15 minutes.

 - Pineapple juice – If you don’t have this on hand, you can use the pineapple juice you strain from the can of pineapple chunks and add ¼ cup of water to the mixture to make sure it will come up to pressure.